 When you receive federal aid, you don’t get to choose your loan provider.
 Instead, the Department of Education will assign one to you.
 This may make knowing who your loan servicer is difficult because you didn’t get to pick your servicer yourself.
 Usually, when you do get assigned a federal loan lender, they will send you an email once they are assigned to your account.
 But, if you thought it was spam or simply ignored the email and it’s lost in your inbox filled with thousands of unread messages, you may not know who your loan servicer is.

 To determine who your loan servicer is, you can check on the National Student Loan Data System website.
 Once you’re on the NSLDS website, click “Financial Aid Review” in the left-hand column, log in with your FSA ID or create one, and look at your information to determine who your loan servicer is.
+Once you know who your loan servicer is, you can start to reduce the balance of your loans.

 What is a FedLoan and What is FedLoan Servicing?